Our instructors and techs are the real deal

 Her 35+ years in the industry has made her accomplished in many design disciplines (magazine art director, graphic designer, web developer, digital media developer, photographer, and architect) while pioneering and mastering many of today's computer technologies.

-If it involves communication in any format — traditional and digital, MS Office to Adobe Creative Suite — she's a master.
+If it involves communication in any format — traditional and digital, MS Office to Adobe Creative Suite — she's a guru.

 Today, Bevi is a technologist and information architect for government, academic, and enterprise communications…print, digital, electronic, web, PDF, Sec.
 508, accessibility, EPUB, and whatever new technologies Apple, Adobe, Microsoft and Samsung will create in the future.